microsoft/ivy/doc/proving.md

         property X=Y -> f(X) = f(Y)
     }

-This rules says that, given types *d* and *r* and a function *f* from *d* to *r*, we can infer that, for all *X*,*Y*, *X*=*Y* implies *f*(*X*) = *f*(*Y*).
+The schema is contained in curly brackets and gives a list of premises following a conclusion.
+In this case, it says that, given types *d* and *r* and a function *f* from *d* to *r*, we can infer that, for all *X*,*Y*, *X*=*Y* implies *f*(*X*) = *f*(*Y*).
 The dashes separating the premises from the conclusion are just a comment.
 The conclusion is always the last judgement in the rule.

-The keyword `schema` tells IVY that this rule should be taken as primitive, without proof.
-Like `axiom`, `schema` runs the risk of introducing an inconsistency.
+The keyword `axiom` tells IVy that this rule should be taken as primitive, without proof.

-Any schema that is defined in the current context can be used in a proof.
+Any judgment that has been admitted in the current context can be *applied* in a proof.
+When we apply a schema, we supply values for its premises to infer its conclusion.
-Here is an example:

     property [prop_n] Z=n -> Z + 1 = n + 1
+    proof
-    proof congruence
+        apply congruence

-The `proof` declaration tells IVy to use schema `congruence` to prove the property.
+The `proof` declaration tells IVy to apply the axiom schema `congruence` to prove the property.
-IVy tries to match the proof goal `prop_n` to the schema's conclusion by picking particular values for types *d*,*r* function *f* and the free variables *X*,*Y*.
+IVy tries to match the proof goal `prop_n` to the schema's conclusion by picking particular values for premises, that is, the types *d*,*r* function *f*.
+It also chooses values for the the free variables *X*,*Y* occurring in the schema.
 In this case, it discovers the following assignment:

     d = t
     r = t
     X = Z
     Y = n
-    f(X) = X + 1
+    f(N) = N + 1

 After plugging in this assignment, the conclusion of the rule exactly matches the property to be proved, so the property is admitted.

-In case IVY did not succeed in finding this match, we could also write the proof more explicitly, like this:
+The problem of finding an assignment such as the one above is called "second order matching".
+It is a hard problem, and the answer is not unique.
+In case IVy did not succeed in finding the above match, we could also write the proof more explicitly, like this:

+    proof
-    proof congruence with d=t, r=t, X=Z, Y=n, f(X)=X+1
+        apply congruence with d=t, r=t, X=Z, Y=n, f(N)=N+1

-We could also give a subset of this assignment, relying on IVY's matching algorithm to fill in the rest.
+Each of the above equations acts as a constraint on the assignment.
+That is, it must convert *d* to *t*, *r* to *t*, *X* to *Z* and so on.
+By giving such equations, we can narrow the possibilities down to just one assignment.
+We don't have to do this, however.
+We can also give a subset of the desired assignment, relying on Ivy's matching algorithm to fill in the rest.

+It's also possible to write constraints that do not allow for any assignment.
+In this case, Ivy complains that the provided match is inconsistent.

 Proof chaining
 --------------

-If the premises of a rule contain a property that is not present in the current context, IVy will try to prove these premises in turn.
-For example, consider the following rule:

-    schema mortality_of_man = {
+When applying a schema, we are not required to provide values for the premises of the schema that are properties.
+An unsupplied premise becomes a *subgoal* which we must then prove.

+For example, consider the following axiom schema:

+    axiom [mortality_of_man] {
         property [prem] man(X)
         #---------------
         property mortal(X)